Editorial hub

 Common questions

-White Collar Defense HQ publishes practical, attorney-written content about white collar crime defense, fraud defense, federal criminal law, and corporate investigations — authored by former federal prosecutor John D. Kirby.
+White Collar Defense Research Desk publishes practical reference content about white collar crime defense, fraud defense, federal criminal law, and corporate investigations — published by John D. Kirby, the desk's publisher.

 Who writes the articles?

-All articles are written or reviewed by John D. Kirby, a former U.S. Federal Prosecutor with 25+ years of experience in the Southern District of California and private practice.
+All articles are written or reviewed by John D. Kirby, the desk's publisher.

 Recent Articles